 This is the more well-known Skirrid walk advertised by the National Trust who own the mountain.

 From the car park follow the signposted footpath towards Caer Wood.
-Cross the stile and enter the woodland.
-At the top of the woods turn left at the gate and follow the path that contours around the western side of the Skirrid.
+Cross through the gates and enter the woodland.
+At the top of the woods turn left at the gate with the big banner and follow the path that contours around the western side of the Skirrid.

 Enjoy this leisurely stroll through the woods and around the hillside before it turns into a short, steep climb to the summit.
 At the wooden way marker turn right and take the path that heads directly up the hill.